Search the catalog

 How do I apply for privileges at other libraries?

-To apply for borrowing privileges at an Association of Chicago Theological Schools (ACTS) library:
+To apply for borrowing privileges at another I-Share library:

 2. Upon visiting the library, present your ACTS card and your LSTC or McCormick i.d. to the circulation desk, and fill out an application for borrowing privileges.